-Breadth Requirements (See page 70) Group A 12 Understanding and appreciation of the creative arts and humanities.
+Group A 10 Understanding and appreciation of the creative arts and humanities.
 Twelve credits representing at least two areas.
-Group B 12 The study of culture and institutions over time Twelve credits representing at least two areas Group C 12 Empirically based study of human beings and their environment.
+14 Group B .
+12 The study of culture and institutions over time.
 Twelve credits representing at least two areas.
-The above groups differ from the General Education groups of the College of Engineering.
+Group C 12 Empirically based study of human beings and their environment Twelve credits representing at least two areas The above groups differ from the General Education groups of the College of Engineering.
 This requires careful course selection in order to have courses that satisfy both curricula simultaneously.
-AREA OF CONCENTRATION REQUIREMENTS Area of Concentration: 15 Fifteen credits of Arts and Science electives to be used for acquiring some depth of knowledge in a field chosen in consultation with an Arts and Science advisor These credits may also fulfill some of the breadth
+AREA OF CONCENTRATION REQUIREMENTS Area of Concentration: Fifteen credits of Arts and Science electives to be used for acquiring some depth of knowledge in a field chosen in consultation with an Arts and Science advisor.
+15

-The liberal arts component is listed as 51 credit hours.
-The absolute minimum required to satisfy the requirements listed above is 45; this assumes that the foreign language requirement is satisfied from high school work, the writing course is in one of the Groups A, B, or C, and that nine credits of the Area of Concentration are also from one of the Groups A, B, or C. Thus, students without language skills and concentrating in science or mathematics will need more than 51 credit hours to 45-51 complete all of these requirements.
+Arts-Science Courses Completed 1-5 The liberal arts component is listed as 51 credit hours.
+The absolute minimum required to satisfy the requirements listed above is 45; this assumes that the foreign language requirement is satisfied from high school work, the writing course is in one of the Groups A, B, or C, and that nine credits of the Area of Concentration are also from one of the Groups A, B, or C. Thus, students without language skills and concen- trating in science or mathematics will need more than 51 credit hours to complete all of these requirements.